S-Sanjith/Turbo_Paint/README.md

 # Turbo_Paint
-A GUI based Paint program, similar to MS Paint, developed in Turbo C++.This was my Project for 12th grade
+A GUI based Paint program, similar to MS Paint, developed in Turbo C++.
+This was my Project for 12th grade